 You will need to be fit and healthy and able to walk in the snow carrying a rucksack.

 Some navigational knowledge will be beneficial (map & compass)

 Please contact us to discuss regarding any queries

-All technical equipment is provided.
+All technical equipment can be provided.

 We will share kit lists with you during the booking stage